jacobwiseberg/shift1w/README.md

 This repository is public to showcase the website's architecture.
 Security measures in place:

-- ✅ **Branch Protection**: The `master` and `stage` branches are protected
-  - Only GitHub Actions can push to `master`
-  - Pull requests required to merge to `stage`
 - ✅ **No Secrets in Code**: All sensitive tokens are stored in GitHub Secrets
 - ✅ **Deployment Control**: Deployments only trigger from the `stage` branch
 - ✅ **Email Protection**: Contact email is obfuscated using HTML entities to prevent scraping

-### Contributing

-While this is a personal site, suggestions and bug reports are welcome via issues.
-However, only the repository owner can trigger deployments.

 ## Deployment Workflow